Water Science Forum

 Join the Committee

 If you wish to be considered for election to membership of the WSF Committee please contact the Hon.
-Secretary.
+Secretary who will advise you accordingly.

-Membership is open to professional, associate and affiliate members of RSC.
+Membership is open to professional, associate and affiliate members of the Royal Society of Chemistry.
 The cost is £10 per year although can be taken at no additional cost as one of the three free interest group memberships included in the annual RSC subscription fee.

 PDF files require Adobe Acrobat Reader